 Metal roofing is a popular choice for homeowners who want a durable and long-lasting roof.
 Metal roofs can come in various forms, one of which is shingles.

-Metal shingles last longer than many other shingles, and they offer a unique look to your home.
+Metal shingles last longer than many other types of roof shingles, and they offer a unique look to your home.

 Five most common metal roofing materials: